Working with microbial abundances

 Sample names:

-It is easy to get out the underlying abundance matrix, features, and samples using abundances
+It is easy to get out the underlying abundance matrix, features, and samples using abundances, features, and samples respectively:

 julia> abundances(comm)